T of C

 [Main text:] The first (gong) string has 240 strands (lun).

-[Explanation:] One cocoon (jian) (provides) one filament; the silkworm spits it out.
+[Explanation:] One cocoon provides one filament spit out by the silkworm.
 A strand made from 12 of these filaments together is called a 12-filament strand.
 Having more (than 12) makes the strands too thick; having fewer makes the strands too thin.
+(Note that these figures for lower strings are the number of strands before they are wrapped.)

 [Main text:] The second string has 206 (strands).
 The third string has 172.
 The fourth is the same as the second.
 The fifth is the same as the third.
 The sixth has 138.
 The seventh has 104.